tensor-compiler/tensor-compiler.github.io/documentation-master/docs/index.md

 ## Getting help

-If you have any question or contribution, do not hesitate to use the INSERT SOMETHING or shoot us a mail via **tensor-compiler@lists.csail.mit.edu**.
+If you have any question or contribution, do not shoot us an email via **tensor-compiler@lists.csail.mit.edu**.